By Michael Lentin

 10. Karachi, Pakistan

-At a population of over 15 million, Karachi is the most populous city of Pakistan.
+At a population of over 15 million, Karachi is the most populous city of Pakistan and one of the top 10 places of noise pollution in the world.
 With 5 million cars on its roads each day, traffic is the dominant cause for noise pollution, according to one study.
 The chief culprits are mini buses, rickshaws and motorcycles, followed by buses, trucks, water tankers, and cars.
 The rickshaws, or two-wheeled passenger carts, are one of the most noticeable forms of noise, as well as the horns used in public buses.

 9. Shanghai, China